redstone-finance/redstone-docs/docs/get-started/models/redstone-core.md

 ### Prerequisites Before You Begin:

 - **Basic Knowledge of Smart Contracts:** Understanding how to implement and interact with smart contracts.
-- **Familiarity with Hardhat or Foundry:** Knowing how to use these development environments for building and testing dApps
+- **Familiarity with Hardhat or Foundry:** Knowing how to use these development environments for building and testing dApps.
 - **OpenZeppelin Contracts:** Understanding and using OpenZeppelin's library.

 ### Important Notes: